cheesasaurus/v-rising-castle-heart-police/README.md

 - let MaxCastleHeartScorePerClan be a number, specified by the configuration of the server
 - let CastleHeartScoreStrategy be a selectable strategy, specified by the configuration of the server
   - e.g. EveryHeartWorthOnePoint
-  - e.g. CustomTerritoryRatings (with the value of each territory configured in a json file)
+  - e.g. CustomTerritoryScores (with the value of each territory configured in a json file)
 - let the value of any castle heart be determined by the selected CastleHeartScoreStrategy

 Rules